nwg-piotr/nwg-bar/README.md

 # nwg-bar

-This program is a part of the [nwg-shell](https://github.com/nwg-piotr/nwg-shell) project.
+This application is a part of the [nwg-shell](https://nwg-piotr.github.io/nwg-shell) project.

+**Contributing:** please read the [general contributing rules for the nwg-shell project](https://nwg-piotr.github.io/nwg-shell/contribution).

 nwg-bar is a Golang replacement to the `nwgbar` command (a part of [nwg-launchers](https://github.com/nwg-piotr/nwg-launchers)), with some improvements.
 Aimed at sway, works with